frontenddogma/web-development-glossary/manuscript/b.md

 : → Block container element

 Block container box
-: A block-level box that’s not a table box or the principal box of a replaced element; it either contains only block-level boxes or, if it establishes an inline formatting context, only inline-level boxes.
+: A block-level box that’s not a table box or the principal box of a replaced element.
+It either contains only block-level boxes or, if establishing an inline formatting context, only inline-level boxes.

 Block container element
 : An element whose principal box is a block container box.

 Block element
-: → Block container element
+: → Block-level element

 Block Element Modifier
 : A naming convention for HTML and CSS classes.
 Block Element Modifier, or BEM, was introduced in 2005 by Yandex. ℹ︎&nbsp;[getbem.com](http://getbem.com/)

+Block formatting context
+: A formatting context in which boxes are laid out vertically.
+Vertical margins are respected but collapse.

 Block-level box
 : A box created by a block-level element.